 Letters of recommendation are not required or accepted.
 The exception to that is the UIS Capital Scholars program, which may request that you submit letters of recommendation in addition to the credentials supplied for admission.
 You will be notified if your application indicates that you are eligible.

 Is there an application deadline?

-Applicants seeking admission as a freshman are encouraged to submit their application as soon as possible.
+Applicants seeking admission as first-year student are encouraged to submit their application as soon as possible.
 Applications will be evaluated when all application materials are received.

 Can home school graduates compete for academic scholarships?

 Yes.
 All applicants will automatically be considered for any applicable merit-based scholarships.
 Your application for admission is your scholarship application.
 There is no need to submit any further materials.

 What types of Majors and Minors are offered?

 UIS offers 44 degree-granting programs.
 Courses are offered during the day, in the evening, on weekends, and online.
 To view a list of our offerings, visit the academics page.

 UIS, a wireless campus, boasts: “smart classrooms,” the Norris L. Brookens Library, PC and Mac computer labs, television studio, free laundry, a Career Resource Center, Learning Hub, and the nation's largest wetlands restoration project.